 Top Horse Grooming Tips in Winter

-As nature clothed our surroundings with his cold weather, identifying wounds, infections on the horse’s skin become increasingly difficult.
-The horse's coat increases in length over the winter.
+Identifying wounds, infections on the horse’s skin, becomes increasingly difficult as the horse's coat increases in length over the winter.
 This, in turn, makes the horse sweat more under the coat, though it doesn't show.
 More so, it also becomes harder to notice sores, moisture, dirt trapped under the coat and certain other factors like weight loss.
 Read on to find some handy tips that will help you properly groom your horse this winter and remember to take out a horse insurance policy.

 Cleaning the horse